 - Sleep Apnea – A disorder where breathing pauses temporarily or becomes very shallow during sleep.
 Loud snoring may also be a symptom.
 Sleep apnea may cause drowsiness during the day and in some cases even heart failure due to a lack of oxygen during paused breathing.
 Being overweight increases the chances of sleep apnea.

 So there you go, you should get started in your diet and exercise regime immediately!
 Remember not to starve or over-train yourself though!

 If you don’t have time to exercise, try giving up another activity going on in your life.
 You have to get active to fight your weight.
 However, be careful if you haven’t been active, doing everything too quickly can lead to injuries setting you back longer.
 A good strategy is to start by walking for a few minutes a day and gradually build up your time.

 Always have a routine physical performed first and talk to your doctor before starting an exercise regime.

 Please feel free to browse around this site and use it as a reference to help your exercise regime and achieve your weight loss goals.
-Look into The Diet and Food Plan or The 6-Pack Diet for more information about healthy foods or check out tools such as The Body Mass Index Calculator to help you know where you stand in terms of body fat so you can start making goals to trim yourself down!
+Look into information about healthy foods or check out tools such as The Body Mass Index Calculator to help you know where you stand in terms of body fat so you can start making goals!
 All the various full body calisthenic exercises and activities talked about on this website will really help you if your putting in the effort to lose weight – browse through them on the left side of this website.